Breinify/brein-api-library-python/documentation/snippets/config.md

 ```

 ```
-If you configured your key with our dashboard to require a signature, please add the following
+If you configured your key to require a signature, please add the following
 ```

 >